eburghar/rconfd/README.md

 }
 ```

-The template `tmpl` is a multi output jsonnet template.
-The root keys of the template represents path of the files
+The template `test.jsonnet` is a multi output jsonnet template.
+The root keys of the template represents path of
-to be generated, and the value of the key represent the template for the file. `dir` is used if a key is a relative
+the files to be generated, while the value represents the template for the file. `dir` is used if a key
-path, `user` and `mode` set the owner and file permissions on successful manifestation.
+is a relative path, `user` and `mode` set the owner and file permissions on successful manifestation.

-`secrets` is a map of json value inserted in an `extVar` variable before interpreting the jsonnet template.
-The
+`secrets` is a map of json value inserted in a `secrets` [extVar](https://jsonnet.org/ref/stdlib.html)
-key is a path following the following syntax `backend:args:path`, and the value is the name of the top level key
+variable.
+The key is a path following the syntax `backend:args:path`, and the value is the name of the top level
-inside the `secrets` jsonnet extVar.
+key inside the `secrets` jsonnet extVar. `args` and `path` can contains environment variables substitutions like
+`vault:${NAMESPACE}-mail:kv/data/${NAMESPACE}/mail` for `vault`.
+For `env` and `file` backends, only `path`
+can contain variable substitutions.

-There are currently 3 backends:
+There are 3 backends:
-- `vault`: fetch a secret from the vault server using args as a `role` name
+- `vault`: fetch a secret from the vault server using `args` as a `role` name
-- `env`: fetch the environment variable and parse it as a json if `args` = `js` or keep it as a string if `str`
+- `env`: fetch the environment variable and parse it as a json if `args` == `js` or keep it as a string if `str`
-- `file`: fetch the content of the file and parse it as a json value if `args` is `js` or keep it as a string if `str`
+- `file`: fetch the content of the file and parse it as a json value if `args` == `js` or keep it as a string if `str`

-The secrets are collected among all config files (to fetch each secret only once) and the `cmd` is executed if
+The secrets are collected among all templates and all config files (to fetch each secret only once) and the `cmd`
-any of the config file change after manifestation.
+is executed if any of the config file change after manifestation.

-# Example template
+# Example

 You should correctly
 - [setup a vault server](https://learn.hashicorp.com/tutorials/vault/kubernetes-raft-deployment-guide?in=vault/kubernetes)